Apple Inc. advertising: Apple Music Ads

 Apple Music ads have had a theme throughout recent years.
 Apple uses celebrities, like dancers and singers to star in their Apple Music commercials along with their ear bud commercials starring dancer like Lil Buck.
 Recently in 2016, Taylor Swift released her new Apple Music ad that featured a Drake song.
 Not only was this successful for Apple because of the humor of the plot line, but it spurred a 431% jump in sales for Drake.

+"Crush!"

+On May 7, 2024, Apple released an advertisement called "Crush!" for the iPad Pro, featuring a variety of instruments and art supplies, such as an arcade cabinet, piano, and paints, being destroyed by a hydraulic press and symbolically compressed into an iPad Pro, with the song "All I Ever Need Is You" by Sonny & Cher as background music.

+The advertisement received broad criticism online, with Hugh Grant describing the advertisement as a "destruction of the human experience".
+On May 9, 2024, Tor Myhren, Apple’s VP of marketing communications, issued an apology for the advertisement, stating "Creativity is in our DNA at Apple, and it’s incredibly important to us to design products that empower creatives all over the world.
+Our goal is to always celebrate the myriad of ways users express themselves and bring their ideas to life through iPad.
+We missed the mark with this video, and we’re sorry ".